 Format described above.
-Note that for Register-Stops the Mask Len field contains Addr length 8 (32 for IPv4), if the message is sent for a single group.
+Note that for Register-Stops the Mask Len field contains full address length 8 (e.g. 32 for IPv4 native encoding), if the message is sent for a single group.

-Unicast-Source Address
+Encoded-Unicast-Source Address

-IP host address of source from multicast data packet in register.
-The length of this field in bytes is specified in the Addr length field.
-A special wild card value (0.0.0.0), can be used to indicate any source.
+host address of source from multicast data packet in register.
+The format for this address is given in the Encoded-Unicast-Address in 4.1.
+A special wild card value (0's), can be used to indicate any source.